 The fx market is highly liquid (over $5 trillion a day) which ensures that an investor can buy and sell a currency at virtually any point of time with lower trading costs than for example stocks.
 It also means you can get a better price than trading stocks because there are more buyers and sellers, thus more pricing available.

-Also unlike stocks, a retail forex trader can profit in both rising and falling markets.
+Also unlike stocks, a retail forex trader can profit (and to be fair, lose!) in both rising and falling markets.
 With stocks, it is much harder to go ‘short’ (trying to profit from a fall in price in stocks), thus you have more competitive advantages in trading the forex market.
 This makes it much easier to profit in bull and bear markets vs trading stocks.

 Forex brokers play an important role in the fx market as they are the crucial link between the individual (you – the retail Forex trader) and the forex market.
 Individual investors cannot trade the forex market directly via the major banks (unless you have at least $1 million USD).

 Brokers profit by providing individual investors and traders (like you) an opportunity to trade the fx market simply through matching buyers and sellers.